jwt27/esfm/README.md

     ╚═══════╩═══════════════════════════════════════════════╧═══════╧═══════╝
 ```

-On each of these registers, the bit 0 (`KEY`) enables the envelope generator
+On each of these registers, bit 0 (`KEY`) enables the envelope generator for
-for the associated channel.
+the associated channel.
 Bit 1 does stick, but its purpose is unknown.

 ### Timer registers